-For the longest time, my grandfather’s mushroom paté, or as we usually call it, “mushroom stuff” was pretty much the only way I’d swallow a mushroom, and only after it was doused in salt.
+For the longest time, my grandfather’s mushroom paté, or as we usually call it, “mushroom stuff” was pretty much the only way I’d swallow a mushroom.
 Mushroom stuff as my grandfather made it was a combination of sautéed mushrooms and onions, mayonnaise, and a hard-boiled egg.
-While this is certainly an acceptable vegetarian take on chopped liver, converting even liver fans like my dad’s side of the family, it definitely wasn’t vegan.
+While this is an acceptable vegetarian take on chopped liver, converting even liver fans like my dad’s side of the family, it definitely wasn’t vegan.

-Additionally, replacing the egg and mayonnaise on Pesach is considerably more challenging, than if I were adapting it for any other time of the year.
-First, for the egg, I decided to use soaked walnuts, in order to give the paté a the same kind of body that the egg brings.
-I’m not the biggest fan of walnuts, but they do have a lighter texture and slightly more neutral flavor than hazelnuts, pecans, cashews (all of which I otherwise prefer).
 To replace the mayonnaise, I went for the flavors of mayo, namely, fat in the form of olive oil, and some tang, in the form of red wine vinegar.
-For a little extra “eggy” punch, I like to season the paté with Indian black salt (kala namak), which tastes exactly how I remember sunny side up eggs…because I also used to douse my egg yolks in salt.
+For a little extra “eggy” punch, I like to season the paté with Indian black salt (kala namak), which tastes exactly how I remember sunny-side-up eggs…because I also used to douse my egg yolks in salt.

 The result tastes almost exactly how I remember Grandpa’s paté tasting.
-It’s even good enough, that some years my mom has just asked me to make a larger batch, so that she doesn’t need to take precious time away from cooking other elements of the meal to make a batch of the original.
+It’s good enough, that some years it’s the only mushroom stuff we decided to serve.
 My version is punctuated by the sweet richness of the fried mushrooms and onions, mixed with a little tang from the vinegar, all married together in a smooth and creamy dip.
 It’s perfect for spreading onto matzah, whether it’s as an appetizer, at your seder, or a part of your mid-Pesach lunch.

 Grandpa Maurice was far from vegan, but he always appreciated good food.
 I like to imagine he would be proud of my interpretation.
-He died a little bit before I really started cooking for myself (which was also when I went vegetarian), so I never really got to share my culinary creations with him, but I love that I can still enjoy food he made for us, even if it is adapted to fit my lifestyle.
+He died a little bit before I really started cooking for myself, so I never really got to share my culinary creations with him.
+Even so, I love that I can still enjoy the food he made for us, even if it is adapted to fit my lifestyle.

 I'm giving quantities for a fairly small amount of paté, but this recipe is very easily increased.
 It also does not need to be super precise, so feel free to play with the seasonings according to your tastes.

 I am the first to admit that it isn’t easy, but for those of you looking to do the same, don’t lose hope!
-I’ve spent the last few years compiling tips and recipes that are super delicious, can be featured at a seder, and are kosher for Passover.
-In the next few weeks leading up to Pesach, I’ll be posting some recipes, but in the mean time, here is a list of what I usually make:
+I’ve spent the last few years compiling tips and recipes that are extremely tasty, can be featured at a seder, and are kosher for Passover to strict Ashkenazi standards.
+In the next few weeks leading up to Pesach, I’ll be posting some recipes, but in the meantime, here is a list of what I usually make:

-- Herbed Brazil Nut Cheese (from Vegetarian Times) — I prefer to sub almonds for the brazil nuts
+- Herbed Brazil Nut Cheese (from Vegetarian Times) – I prefer to use almonds instead of brazil nuts

 - Fluffy Vegan Matzoh balls (made with flax foam)